robibrutoczki/website/README.md

 If you try to submit the contact form it won't work, it will be functional in the near future.

-All links will open in a new tab using 'target="_blank"' and the CV will download to your default folder for downloads on click using the 'Download CV'or CV in the navbar.
+All links will open in a new tab using 'target="_blank"' and the CV will download  on click using the 'Download CV'or CV in the navbar.
 All links have been manually tested to ensure that they are working perfectly.

 By clicking on the links in the navbar, the link will take you to the section named on the link.
 The link will glow green even on click or when you get to that section by scroling down on the page,